SaraKhandelwal/purduedashboard/README.md

 ## 📌 Overview

-This dashboard delivers a McKinsey-style analytical experience for exploring Purdue University's publishing landscape — from a university-wide view down to the Agriculture sub-portfolio.
+This dashboard delivers an analytical experience for exploring Purdue University's publishing landscape — from a university-wide view down to the Agriculture sub-portfolio.
 It combines Scopus and OpenAlex data sources to provide cross-validated insights into publisher concentration, citation impact, and portfolio composition.

 **The tool answers questions like:**
 - Which publishers dominate Purdue's research output?